scout24ch/swissrets-api-definition/docs/API-GUIDELINES.md

 * The import endpoint expects a multipart/form-data request, even if only a single file is uploaded.

 * Authentication and authorization happens against the `POST /api/users/{userId}/authorize` endpoint.
-The endpoint receives the API user's credentials and supplies an accesstoken which must be provided for bearer authentication with all protected resources.
+The endpoint receives the API user's credentials and supplies an accesstoken which must be provided for bearer authorization with all protected resources.
+The authorization header must be sent as follows:

+`Authorization: Bearer <accesstoken>`

 * The API may restrict the mime types of uploaded files (application/xml, application/gzip, application/zip, ...) and return `HTTP 415 Unsupported Media Type`.
 The `/api/meta` endpoint informs about the list of supported media types.